loomchild/theo-rails/README.md

 #### `provide` and `inject` helpers

-Instead of using `yields` attribute, a parent partial can indirectly pass a variable to its children using the `provide` and `inject` helpers.
+Instead of using `%yields` attribute, a parent partial can indirectly pass a variable to its children using the `provide` and `inject` helpers.
 The example above can be modified as follows:
 ```html
 <_widget-builder>
   <_widget-element />